Hard hat vs. safety helmets: What's the difference? [New info]

-Hard hat vs. safety helmets: What's the difference?
-[New info] header image
+Hard hat vs. safety helmets (vs. climbing-style helmets) header image

 The short answer: safety helmets offer better protection and fit.